niklasax/Company_HR_Data_Analysis/README.md

 ## Summary

 A total of 90,398 positions will need to be filled as the "silver tsunami" begins to make an impact.
-With a ratio of roughly 58 new employees per 1 eligible mentor, there will not be enough mentors to mentor the next generation of employeee.
+With a ratio of roughly 58 new employees per 1 eligible mentor, there will not be enough mentors to mentor the next generation of employeee unless the eligibility criteria for Mentorship is expanded.

 **Retiring Titles Summary**